-Bolling & Company exclusive custom quarter-sawn white oak folding screen with solid brass hinges, and original embossed “leather” wallpaper panels, constructed by Division Street Works, Portland, Ore.
+A one-of-a-kind custom Quartersawn White Oak folding screen with solid brass hinges and original embossed “leather” wallpaper panels designed and constructed exclusively for Bolling & Company by Division Street Works, Portland, Ore.

-The origins of this design would seem to include Medieval metalwork with a touch of Art Nouveau.
+The origins of this design would seem to include Medieval metalwork with a touch of Art Nouveau and Arts & Crafts influence.
 A bold and romantic pattern, it was first seen in the 1905 Birge Book, and is rendered with semi-transparent oil pigments over a metallic ground to give the surface depth and shimmer.
-A suggestion of rivets and deep shadow lines add to the look.
+A suggestion of rivets and deep shadow lines add to the richness of the look.

-One additional full set of this paper is available.
+One additional full set of this paper is available in remnant form.

 Note: This piece is discounted due to a minor and barely noticeable raised area of veneer on the backside of one panel.